tensorpack/tensorpack/examples/ImageNetModels/README.md

 Note that the purpose of this experiment in the paper is not to claim GroupNorm is better than BatchNorm, therefore the training settings and hyperpameters have not been individually tuned for best accuracy.

+### Inception-BN

+This Inception-BN script reaches 27% single-crop validation error after 300k steps with 6 GPUs.
+The training recipe is very different from the original paper because the paper is a bit vague on these details.

 ### ResNet